TechRepublic: Mozilla 'Is Desperately Needed to Save the Web'

 As far as wasting money on diversity programs and social justice instead of improving its products, well the latest financial report that emphasizes ruin talks for itself.

+The entire browser is going to be...
+Just one giant hamburger button that crashes the browser when you click it.

+No it won't crash the browser.
+It will get a a pack of hamburgers delivered to you together with a crate of cola.
+Don't worry about paying, it will debit you automatically.
+Then the hamburger button will be replaced by a theatre ticket button.
+And so on.

-Freedom via Mozilla (Score:2, Troll)
+Freedom via Mozilla (Score:1, Troll)

 ...
 As long as you don't think any incorrect thoughts.
 Then you can't work there any more.